Vibrational Spectra of Materials and Molecules from Partially-Adiabatic Elevated-Temperature Centroid Molecular Dynamics: Introduction

 Performing a $T_e$-PIGS simulation inherently involves two steps: training the PMF and subsequently running the simulation.
-Because the PMF is typically constructed by combining a baseline machine-learned (ML) interatomic potential with an additional ML model that upgrades it to the PMF, it also opens the possibility of compounded errors in the forces.
-However, just as in standard CMD, it should also be possible to calculate vibrational spectra within the $T_e$-CMD framework with an on-the-fly partially adiabatic (PA) protocol.
+Because the PMF is typically constructed by combining a baseline \corr{potential energy surface} with an ML model that upgrades it to the PMF, it also opens the possibility of \corr{fitting errors.} However, just as in standard CMD, it should also be possible to calculate vibrational spectra within the $T_e$-CMD framework with an on-the-fly partially adiabatic (PA) protocol.
 In this work, we introduce precisely this approach.
-In partially-adiabatic $T_e$-CMD (PA-$T_e$-CMD) the centroid PMF is computed during the simulation, eliminating the need for precomputed models.
+In partially-adiabatic $T_e$-CMD (PA-$T_e$-CMD) the \corr{forces associated with the} centroid PMF is computed during the simulation, eliminating the need for precomputed models.
 The method combines the mass rescaling strategy of PA-CMD~\cite{Hone2006}, which assigns lighter fictitious masses to the internal ring-polymer modes to accelerate their dynamics, with the elevated-temperature \textit{ansatz} enforced through a two-temperature path-integral Langevin thermostat~\cite{Ceriotti2010}.
 This setup efficiently samples the high-temperature PMF while keeping the centroid at the physical temperature.
-As a result, PA-\( T_e \)-CMD offers a single-shot alternative to $T_e$-PIGS, improving transferability and ease of use while preserving the core features of the elevated-temperature approach.
-The most notable compromise is the necessity of using smaller time-steps in the simulation.
+As a result, PA-\( T_e \)-CMD offers a single-shot alternative to $T_e$-PIGS, improving transferability and ease of use while preserving the core features of the elevated-temperature approach. \corr{The main trade-off} is the need of using smaller time-steps in the simulation.